 Frequently Asked Questions

 What is a mini tummy tuck?

 A partial abdominoplasty, also known as a mini tummy tuck is ideal for patients who are only experiencing excess skin and loose abdominal muscles in their lower abdomen, strictly below their belly button area.
 A mini tummy tuck leaves the patient’s belly button intact and requires a significantly smaller incision.

 Will there be any permanent scarring?

-A tummy tuck will leave require incisions and these incisions will take time to heal and fade away.
+A tummy tuck will require incisions and these incisions will take time to fade away.
 With a full tummy tuck, an incision will be made above the pubic bone and will extend longer depending on how much skin was removed during your procedure.
 Over time, the scars will fade and become undetectable to the human eye with the right amount of care.
 Newer techniques that utilize progressive tension sutures produce less scarring as less pressure is placed on the lower incision.

 How painful is a Tummy Tuck surgery?

 Most tummy tuck patients report little pain after surgery.
 Just like any procedure whether cosmetic or medical, there will be some pain and discomfort involved.
-During surgery, patients are occasionally sedated with general anesthesia, although local anesthesia is always injected into the abdominal area.
+During surgery, patients are sedated with general anesthesia as well as local anesthesia into the abdomen.
 Local anesthesia can last up to 24 hours and will significantly help to lower any post-surgery pains.
 Many patients report feelings of tightness.
 This is because both the skin and muscles of the abdomen have been tightened during surgery and it may take some time for the body to become accustomed the change.

 Will pregnancy affect my Tummy Tuck results?